rillki/imgresize/README.md

 ## Installation

 ### Prerequisites
 You need to install [D compiler](https://dlang.org/download.html) toolchain to build this project.
-Ensure you also install `dub` package manager.
+Ensure you also have `dub` package manager installed on your system.
 It comes with the compiler, but sometimes you may need to install it separately on Linux.

 ### Build from Source